uashogeschoolutrecht/SEAA/results/results_sprint4.md

 Efficiency is lower than expected (80% or higher).
 A proportion of answers seems to be written in English (~5 - 20%) which currently all will be flagged as 'might contain privacy-related data' and contribute strongly to a lower efficiency as false positives.
 By excluding English answers the true efficiency can be calculated.

 The illness dictionary contained one word that is also a common Dutch word: 'als'.
 To evade a high number of false positives we opted to exclude the illness smallcaps writing 'als' and only inlude the truecaps writing 'ALS'.

+There is one type of privacy-related content SEAA currently cannot detect.
+For instance the sentence 'docent groen is stom' will be not be flagged by SEAA since all words are part of the Dutch language dictionary.
+To correct for this, we want to implement smart rules to identify these types of privacy-related language.